 The photograph above shows Cyril Aitken Tweedale’s cottage on Gilford Street.
-It appears that this was 1101 Gilford Street, and that the photograph was from about 1909.
+It appears that this was 1101 Gilford Street, and that the photograph was taken about 1909.

 1101 Gilford Street was on the west side of Gilford Street, between Comox Street and Pendrell Street.

 Legal Description: District Lot 195, Block 70, north half of Lot 33.

 There are no references to this property in Heritage Vancouver Society’s database of historic building permits:http://permits.heritagevancouver.org/index.php?cID=1 [searched February 24, 2014].